 Fujifilm X-Pro2 versus Leica M8

-The Fujifilm X-Pro2 and the Leica M8 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and September 2006.
+The Fujifilm X-Pro2 and the Leica M8 are two enthusiast cameras that were announced, respectively, in January 2016 and September 2006.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the M8 is a rangefinder-style mirrorless.
 The cameras are based on an APS-C (X-Pro2) and an APS-H sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 10.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M8 is somewhat smaller (5 percent) than the Fujifilm X-Pro2.
 However, the M8 is markedly heavier (19 percent) than the X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the M8 does not feature any corresponding weather-sealing.